 1 zł = ~0,25 €

-You can change money in banks, most larger hotels and bureaus de change.
+You can exchange money in banks, in most larger hotels and bureaus de change.
 You will find the best exchange rate in the city centre, but not at the railway station.
 Most shops accept credit cards.
 You can cash traveller's cheques in larger banks, in general, however, cheques are not very popular here.

 Which phone numbers and adresses do I need to know?

 Kraków dialing code: 12 (eg. +48 12 422 60 91)

 Tourist Information: ul.
 Pawia 8, tel.
 12 422 60 91

 Cultural Information Center: Św.
 Jana 2, tel.
 12 421 77 87

 PTTK: Ul.
 Westerplatte 5, tel.
 12 422 26 76